Corporate winners and losers from India's budget

 WINNERS:

-* Increase in foreign direct investment cap in the insurance sector to 49 percent from 26 percent now will benefit companies such as ICICI Bank Ltd, Max India Ltd, Housing Development Finance Corporation Ltd (HDFC) that have insurance ventures with foreign partners.
+* Increase in foreign direct investment cap in the insurance sector to 49 percent from 26 percent now will benefit companies such as ICICI Bank Ltd (ICBK.NS), Max India Ltd (MAXI.NS), Housing Development Finance Corporation Ltd (HDFC) (HDFC.NS) that have insurance ventures with foreign partners.

-* Real estate companies such as DLF Ltd, Unitech Ltd, Phoenix Mills Ltd, Parsvnath Developers Ltd will benefit from the proposal to provide incentives for setting up real estate investment trusts.
+* Real estate companies such as DLF Ltd (DLF.NS), Unitech Ltd (UNTE.NS), Phoenix Mills Ltd (PHOE.NS), Parsvnath Developers Ltd (PARV.NS) will benefit from the proposal to provide incentives for setting up real estate investment trusts.

-* Plan to develop 100 smart cities and increase in allocations to support rural housing will help developers and housing finance companies such as HDFC, LIC Housing Finance Ltd and Dewan Housing Finance Corp Ltd.
+* Plan to develop 100 smart cities and increase in allocations to support rural housing will help developers and housing finance companies such as HDFC, LIC Housing Finance Ltd (LICH.NS) and Dewan Housing Finance Corp Ltd (DWNH.NS).

-* The proposal to allow manufacturing units to sell products via e-commerce platforms is likely to benefit the local units of foreign retailers such as Nike Inc, Marks and Spencer Group and Puma SE.
+* The proposal to allow manufacturing units to sell products via e-commerce platforms is likely to benefit the local units of foreign retailers such as Nike Inc (NKE.N), Marks and Spencer Group (MKS.L) and Puma SE (PUMG.DE).

 * Insurance and asset management companies will gain from a proposal to increase the tax exemption limit on certain investments to 150,000 rupees from 100,000 rupees per year.

-* Companies such as Larsen & Toubro Ltd, IL&FS Transportation Networks Ltd and IRB Infrastructure Developers Ltd will benefit from plans to increase spending to build roads and ports.
+* Companies such as Larsen & Toubro Ltd (LART.NS), IL&FS Transportation Networks Ltd (ILFT.NS) and IRB Infrastructure Developers Ltd (IRBI.NS) will benefit from plans to increase spending to build roads and ports.

 LOSERS:

-* A proposal to increase excise duty on cigarettes is negative for companies such as ITC Ltd and VST Industries Ltd. Cigarette makers usually pass on any tax hikes to consumers, which may impact sales.
+* A proposal to increase excise duty on cigarettes is negative for companies such as ITC Ltd (ITC.NS) and VST Industries Ltd (VSTI.NS).
+Cigarette makers usually pass on any tax hikes to consumers, which may impact sales.

 Vodafone said in a statement on Thursday it intended to push ahead with international arbitration to resolve the dispute.